 Soybeans are big business in Iowa

-Iowa is ranked second in the nation in soybean production.
-The Iowa Soybean Association estimates that soybean farmers contribute about $5 billion to the Hawkeye State’s economy each year.
+Iowa leads the nation in soybean production.
+The Iowa Soybean Association estimates that soybean farmers contribute about $9 billion to the Hawkeye State’s economy each year.

-Soybeans and farmers who grow them are key components in Iowa’s economic game plan for 21st century prosperity.
+Soybeans and the farmers who grow them are key components of Iowa’s economic game plan for 21st-century prosperity.

 Please Enter Your Facebook App ID.
 Required for FB Comments.
 Click here for FB Comments Settings page